Christina1281995/arcpy_toolbox_sen2cube/README.md

 This script tool serves as a simple proof of concept to demonstrate the compatibility of the [Sen2Cube](https://www.sen2cube.at/) EO Data Cube with ArcGIS Pro such that registered users can access the application directly from within their ArcGIS Pro desktop software.

 ## Current To-Do's
-- Check refresh token
+- [Christina] Check refresh token
   - Current code refreshes token after 200 seconds --> worked once, failed once.
 More investagations needed about how refresh token is handled
-- Get error message if status == "failed"
+- [Christina] Get error message if status == "failed"
-- Validate the AOI (area size, location within given Factbase)
+- [Niklas] Validate the AOI (area size, location within given Factbase), create polygon of AOI and add to map
 - Validate Time range against Factbases
-- Lots of Testing
+- [Niklas & Christina] Lots of Testing
 - Check other Factbases (Afghanistan and Syria) and make sure they work as well
 - Add metadata documentation to toolbox
-- Write a nice readme document here on GitHub
+- [Christina & Niklas] Write a nice readme document here on GitHub

 ## Future To-Do's
 - Dynamically load the Knowledgebases, Factbases, and Time Ranges into the drop-down lists shown in the user inferface